A House Like a Ship

 Whipped by winds, I hang tight to the mast.

 Few return from the journey.

 A piece of white sail wrapped like second skin.

-“A House Like a Ship” is from Life in Suspension (Salmon Press, 2016).
+“A House Like a Ship” is from Life in Suspension (Salmon Poetry, 2016).